monikamarr/ai201-project3-takemeter/README.md

 Decision:

-Analysis
+**Analysis**

 Reason:

-Although informal, it communicates a factual observation rather than an emotional reaction.
+Although informal, the comment communicates a factual observation rather than an emotional reaction.

 ---